ExtremeElectronics/TeleCow/README.md

-# TeleCow
+# Pi Tele Cow
-Pi Picow Basic Voip(SIP) telephone
+Pi PICOW Basic VOIP/SIP telephone

-A simple VOIP/SIP telephone handset, running off a PIPICOW usinf the PIPICOW WiFi for connectivity
+A simple VOIP/SIP portable WiFi telephone handset, running off a PIPICOW using the PI PICOW WiFi for connectivity.

 Built to be as basic as possibe, but to have working "usable" hand held phone.